mikethomashaber/blog/_posts/2017-10-12-Fixing tech problems under pressure.markdown

 ### What we build
 Our lives run on complicated IT systems.
-Individually, and with enough data we can we can know how these systems will behave given certain inputs, and with testing we can know ways they will fail.
+Individually, and with enough data we can we can know how these systems will behave given certain inputs.
+With testing we can know some of the ways they may fail.
 The systems we find useful are usually many individual systems working together and this is what makes finding issues so tricky.
+We can't know in advance all the ways they may work together, and we can't test every combination of failure.
+We'll need to fix problems that no-one expected.

 As an example, to access an hypothetical application to allow you to pay for on-street parking there are a number of high level systems that need to work together.
 Phone (OS version Software Version, App, App Login Details, SIM, Credit) - Phone Network (Signal, carrier), IP Network (routing), Cloud Provider (), Application (DNS, Regions, Availability Design, security, caches, front end code, backend databases), and these all need to be functional, and work at scale under load.